JekaMas/test_ctx/Readme.md

 * Services are not global across application, but creating on place where you need them

 Logic of code:
-* To get service - call function in package "service": service.YourServiceName(ctx)
+* To get ProductService - call function in package "service": service.Product(ctx)
 * This will create new instance of service

 Unit tests: